ElAtiendeBoludos/yannysconfig/README.md

 # amongE.CFG

-add launch option to launch that cfg. you gotta place the cfg in your cfg folder.
+copy the content of a cfg and paste it in your autoexec.